curl/everything-curl/usingcurl-verbose.md

 - %{url_effective} shows The URL that was fetched last.
 This is particularly meaningful if you've told curl to follow Location: headers (with `-L`).

+### Silence

+The opposite to verbose is of course to make curl more silent.
+With the `-s` (or `--silent`) option you make curl switch off the progress meter and not output any error messages for when errors occur.
+It gets mute.
+It will still output the downloaded data as you ask it to.

+With silent activated, you can ask for it to still output the error message on failures by adding `-S` or `--show-error`.